 White Ash hardwood is dense with bright white sapwood, light tan heartwood, and uniform, well defined annual growth rings.

 Poplar is a light, soft hardwood with sapwood that is white or light green cast.

 Basswood is a soft, light weight wood, pale in color, with fine close grain.

 Hickory's heartwood is a medium brown with a paler yellow sapwood appearance.
-Its grain is usually straight with the occassional wavy grain.
+Its grain is usually straight with the occasional wavy grain.

 Birch's heartwood is a light reddish brown, with nearly white sapwood.
 The grain is generally straight or slightly wavy, with a fine, even texture.